2019 Postdoctoral Fellowships

 The Regeneration Next Initiative (RNI) was established by the Duke University School of Medicine to enhance discovery and applications in the broad field of tissue regeneration.
-RNI is pleased to announce availability of funding to support an anticipated four fellowships to help recruit and fund new postdoctoral researchers at Duke.
-To this end, we invite optional Letters of Intent from faculty members who have identified or are planning to hire postdoctoral fellows in the broad field of tissue regeneration in the 2017-2018 academic year.
-Letters of intent do not need to be formal; the purpose is to allow RNI leadership to gauge interest in this funding opportunity.
+RNI is pleased to announce availability of funding to support up to four fellowships to help recruit and fund new (or recently hired) postdoctoral researchers at Duke.
+To this end, we invite Letters of Intent from faculty members who have hired or are planning to hire postdoctoral fellows in the broad field of tissue regeneration since July 1, 2018.
+Letters of intent do not need to be formal.

 Our goal is to grow the community of postdoctoral trainees who will make significant short-term and long-term contributions to research in the broad field of tissue regeneration.
 RNI Fellows will receive support for two years and participate as a cohort in mentored laboratory research, the annual Community Retreat, seminar series, and career development activities.

-- – RNI Fellows can be mentored by Duke faculty in any department, provided there is a regenerative biology or medicine component to the Fellow’s research proposal.
+- RNI Fellows can be mentored by Duke faculty in any department, provided there is a broadly defined regenerative biology or medicine component to the Fellow’s research proposal.

 Required application materials and instructions are below.
-Questions about this announcement may be directed to RNI Executive Director, Dr. Sharlini Sankaran (Sharlini.Sankaran@duke.edu; 919-684-6210).
+Questions about this announcement may be directed to RNI Research Analyst II, Amy Dickson (firstname.lastname@example.org; 919-684-6210).

 REQUIRED MATERIALS FOR THE RNI POSTDOCTORAL FELLOWSHIP APPLICATION

-To be submitted by the postdoctoral trainee upon acceptance of a position at Duke
+To be submitted by the postdoctoral trainee (or prospective trainee committed to a lab at Duke)

-To be considered for an RNI fellowship, please submit the information in sections 1-4 as a single PDF file by email to email@example.com.
+To be considered for an RNI fellowship, please submit the information in sections A-D as a single PDF file by email to email@example.com.
 In the Subject, please write RNI Fellows application – your name.
-The deadline for the receipt of applications for this callout is Mar 15, 2017.
-Funding will begin July 1, 2017.
+The deadline for the receipt of applications for this callout is June 1, 2019.
+Funding will begin September 1, 2019.

 Required materials for the RNI Fellowship application:

-- – A description of research plans at Duke as mentioned above (1.5 pages),
+- A brief description of research plans at Duke as mentioned above,

-Figures and references are included in the two-page limit.
+Figures and references are included in the three-page limit.
 To ensure readability we recommend font size of Arial 11 point or larger, and margins no less than 0.5 inch.

-- 3. Current standard NIH Biosketch of the applicant.
-Research accomplishments should be clearly stated in the NIH Biosketch.
+- Current standard NIH Biosketch of the applicant.

-- 4. Current standard NIH Biosketch of proposed mentor.
+- Current standard NIH Biosketch of your Duke mentor.

-- 5. Three letters of recommendation to be emailed directly to the Committee at firstname.lastname@example.org.
+- Three letters of recommendation to be emailed directly to the Committee at firstname.lastname@example.org.
 In the Subject line, please include “RNI Fellows LOR – Applicant name”.
-One of the three letters should be from the proposed mentor.
+One of the three letters should be from your Duke mentor.

-Questions about the callout or application process may be directed to RNI Executive Director, Dr. Sharlini Sankaran (Sharlini.Sankaran@duke.edu; 919-684-6210).
+Questions about the callout or application process may be directed to RNI Research Analyst II, Amy Dickson (email@example.com; 919-684-6210).